ambid17/ToDo/README.md

 	- In my experience, the purpose of an MVP is to get to market as fast as humanly possible, and get customer feedback.

 # Assumptions
-- To keep it simple, let's assume the stakeholders need something along the lines of the iOS reminders app, but with integrations for internal datasets.
+- To keep it fun, let's assume the stakeholders need something in between the iOS reminders app and Trello, but with integrations for internal datasets.
 	- reasoning: this lets us tackle the internal customer route.
 If I wanted to target the external customer, I would spend more time thinking of a novel UX and that's not the purpose of this exercise.
 - The goal is to keep time-to-market while not entirely sacrificing maintainability
 	- reasoning: if I made an MVP that was awful to add on to, it might as well be re-worked from the ground up.
 On the other hand, if I spend the time to make the application work for every case, it can be impossible to move forward with any speed.